Modelling the influence of data structure on learning in neural networks: the hidden manifold model: Analytical Results

 \subsubsection{Learning rate $\eta$}

+We found that the asymptotic test error $\epsilon_g^*$ depends only weakly on the learning rate $\eta$, as we show in Fig.~\ref{fig:lr} for $M=K=2$ and $M=K=6$, together with the theoretical prediction for $\tilde t=0$.
+This theoretical prediction is again obtained by using the ansatz~\eqref{eq:ansatz_matched} for the order parameters and solving the resulting fixed point equations, as described in the previous section, but this time varying the learning rate $\eta$.
+The weak dependence of $\epsilon_g$ on $\eta$ should be contrasted with the behaviour the canonical teacher-student setup, where the generalisation error is proportional to the learning rate in the case of additive Gaussian output noise~\cite{Saad1997,Goldt2019b}.

 In the inset of Fig.~\ref{fig:lr}, we plot the generalisation dynamics of a neural network trained on the HMM at different learning rates.
-Two observations stand out.
 As expected, the learning rate controls the speed of learning, with increased learning rates leading to faster learning until the learning rate becomes so large that learning is not possible anymore; instead, the weights just grow to infinity.

-The asymptotic test error $\epsilon_g^*$, however, does depend only very weakly on the learning rate.
-We focus on this asymptotic error in the main part of the plot, where we show it as a function of $\eta$ for $M=K=2$ and $M=K=6$, together with the theoretical prediction for $\tilde t=0$.
-This theoretical prediction is again obtained by using the ansatz~\eqref{eq:ansatz_matched} for the order parameters and solving the resulting fixed point equations, as described in the previous section, but this time varying the learning rate $\eta$.

-The weak dependence of $\epsilon_g$ on $\eta$ should be contrasted with the behaviour the canonical teacher-student setup, where the generalisation error is proportional to the learning rate in the case of additive Gaussian output noise~\cite{Saad1997,Goldt2019b}.